 You’ll need to pack season appropriate clothing, of course, so check the weather forecast and see what you’re up against.
 We visited in May/June and found it really lovely and warm, but not stinking hot.
 I packed shorts, t-shirts, long skirts, strappy dresses and a few light layers.
 This guide may also help:

-March to May: Jackets, jumpers and sports coats, wooden jackets, long sleeve shirts.
+- March to May: Jackets, jumpers and sports coats, woollen jackets, long sleeve shirts.

-September to November: Jackets, jumpers and sports coats, wooden jackets, long sleeve shirts.
+- September to November: Jackets, jumpers and sports coats, woollen jackets, long sleeve shirts.

-December to February: Overcoat, really warm seaters and lined coats, gloves and beanies.
+- December to February: Overcoat, really warm sneakers and lined coats, gloves and beanies.